College Dorm Furniture: Dangers and SolutionsUpdated: November 30, 2018 Green Living

 A rug in a small dorm room is a very important furnishing.
 The cold tile floor just won’t cut it during the winter especially for colleges in northern locales.
 These floors are very slippery too for those coming into the room with damp feet from a bathroom located down the hall.

 Your best bet is to try to source untreated wool carpet remnants.
+Be sure your college student know how to clean wool carpet first though!

 If all else fails, at least get a conventional piece of carpet or area rug that has been sitting out in a showroom or warehouse for a long time, giving it ample time to off-gas.
 Another option is to bring a good quality hepa air filter.